 To change your logo go to the 'Page Master' under the 'Design' menu

 Although you can pick up a visitor’s mooring off the Ardbeg distillery (ph 01496 302 244) it is rather exposed and not as attractive as the Lagavulin anchorage.
-However, there is a delightful walk across the cliffs from Lagavulin where I prefer to anchor or pick up a visitor's mooring (or you can walk round by the road which is a bit longer).
+However, there is a delightful walk across the cliffs from Lagavulin where I prefer to anchor or pick up a visitor's mooring (you can walk round by the road which is a bit longer).

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE